Briar Woods High School: Curriculum

 Briar Woods is a fully accredited high school by the Virginia Department of Education.

 School rankings

 In 2011, Briar Woods was recognized by Newsweek as one of America's best high schools.
 It was ranked 1st in Loudoun County, 4th in the state of Virginia and 112th in the country.
 In 2016, it was ranked the 10th best school in Virginia and is currently unranked in the National Ranking.

 Athletics

-Briar Woods is a member of Conference 14 and competes in Division 5A North.
+Briar Woods is a member of the Potomac District and competes in Region 5D of the Virginia High School League.